Cycling in China: International competition

 The Netherlands-born track cyclist Howard Wing was recruited to the 1936 Chinese Olympic team, becoming the first athlete to represent China in cycling at an international level.
 He went on to represent China at eight world championships and the 1948 Summer Olympics.
 However, he never won a medal.
 China did not participate again in cycling at the Olympics until the 1984 games.
 Its first medal in cycling was won by Jiang Cuihua in the women's track time trial at the 2000 games.

 Although historically underrepresented in cycle sports, Chinese teams began to see greater success in internal competition in the years following the CCA's founding.
 Chinese athletes won three medals in cycling at the 2012 Summer Olympics.
 At the 2016 Summer Olympics, the Chinese women's cycling team won the country's first gold medal in cycling in the women's team sprint.
 In road bicycle racing, Ji Cheng was the first Chinese cyclist to compete in each of the Three Grand Tour races (the Giro d'Italia, the Vuelta a España, and the Tour de France).
 He finished in last place in the 2014 Tour de France, his only finish in the race.

 BMX

-BMX (bicycle motorcross) was introduced to China in the early 2000s, with both amateur and semiprofessional BMX athletes riding in major metropolitan centers such as Beijing, Guangzhou, and Shanghai, before spreading to smaller cities.
+BMX (bicycle motocross) was introduced to China in the early 2000s, with both amateur and semiprofessional BMX athletes riding in major metropolitan centers such as Beijing, Guangzhou, and Shanghai, before spreading to smaller cities.
 BMX racing was included within the National Games in 2005 and the 2008 Beijing Olympics, gaining the sport its first widespread publicity in China.
 Freestyle BMX was more obscure until it was introduced as an Olympic sport in the leadup to the 2020 Summer Olympics.
 The GAS organized a national freestyle BMX team in January 2018, and established a training center for the sport in Puyang.
 At the 2024 Summer Olympics, Deng Yawen won China's first Olympic medal in BMX, winning gold in the women's BMX freestyle.